mitre/tmnt/docs/source/training.rst

   "embedding_size": 300,
   "training_epochs": 40}

-These are common configuration options used in most topic models (see below for additional options).
+These are common configuration options used in most topic models.